sccreeper/goputer/README.md

 ### Build instructions

-Build instructions for Linux, other platforms are not supported at the moment as native plugins do not work at all.
-See [plugin](https://pkg.go.dev/plugin)
+Build instructions exist for Linux and Windows (amd64).
+The project should compile for MacOS as well however this hasn't been tested.

-#### Docker
+#### Docker (targets Linux)

 If you have [Docker](https://www.docker.com/) installed, you can build goputer in Docker without installing additional dependencies by running: